Updated on November 18, 2022

-So, you’ve decided you want to start programming—you’re excited and ready to learn, and then you ask yourself, “How do I start writing code, and which language do I start with?”
-The answer to that question is a little tough, and it’s certainly something I struggled with when I was starting out.
+So, you’ve decided you want to start programming—you’re excited and ready to learn, and then you ask yourself, “Which language do I start with?”
+It’s certainly something I struggled with when I was starting out.
 That’s why today I want to dig into straightforward, useful advice you can work off immediately.
-And by the end of this, you’ll be wiser, braver, and hopefully a few steps closer to some cold, hard programming.
+And by the end of this, you’ll hopefully be a few steps closer to some cold, hard programming.